bvkeersop/DocumentBuilder/README.md

 ```

-> NOTE: The values written to the table cell will be the object's `ToString()` method
+> NOTE: In case of using an object, the values written to the table cell will be the object's `ToString()` method.

 ## Options